Jeffail/leaps/README.md

 I have an MVP collab code editor demo at: [https://megrim.uk](https://megrim.uk "Megrim"), it's hosted on a potato in my flat in Reading, UK, so go easy on it.

-##How to run:
+##How to run

-Just download a release package and do the following:
+Leaps is a single binary, with no runtime dependencies.
+Just download a release package for your OS and do the following:

 ```bash
 tar -xvf ./leaps-linux_amd64-v0.1.1.tar.gz